arunkumarrathore/WeatherProject/README.md

 1. More unit tests
 2. Use of MOQ for the better testability of the code.
 3. Use of dependency injection for loose coupling.
-4. Implemtation of better excepion handling.
+4. Implemtation of better exception handling.
 5. Better handling of http call to openweather API.
 6. Secure API with something like OAuth2